dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 An extension for Dartium will compile components on the fly as you load them.

-More details about these tools will be available soon.
+For more details about these tools, see [Tools for Dart Web Components](tools.html).

 ## More information {#more-info}